ralowe/docs/ios/authentication.md

 - Select an OAuth Flow.

 By using *Authorization code grant* the callback URL will contain a code after login.
 The code will be used to exchange for tokens from Cognito with the TOKEN Endpoint.
 {: .callout .callout--info}

-By using *Implicit grant* the callback URL will contain tokens(access token, id token) after login.
-{: .callout .callout--info}

 The *Client credentials* flow is used in machine-to-machine communications.
 With it you can request an access token to access your own resources.
 Use this flow when your app is requesting the token on its own behalf, not on behalf of a user.